 A total of 9 native species and 14 introduced species were caught by all gears at the three sites, Ruby and Wigeon Lakes and Multnomah North (Table 1).
 Multnomah North had the overall greatest species diversity for native (9) and introduced fishes (13) caught in both two-way traps and wetland sampling.
 Species diversity was greater at all sites for two-way trap data compared with SSWS data.
 Mosquitofish (Gambusia affinis) were the only fish caught in the wetlands (at Ruby Lake and Multnomah North) that were not caught in the two-way traps.
 Conversely, steelhead/rainbow trout (Oncorhynchus mykiss) and goldfish (Carassius auratus) were caught in two-way traps (at Multnomah North) but not in set gear within the wetlands.
-Two-way traps
+Days the two-way traps were fished

-Two-way traps were fished from November 23rd and 26th, 2001 at Ruby Lake and Multnomah North, respectively, and fishing began at Wigeon Lake January 16th.
+Two-way traps were fished from November 23 and 26, 2001 at Ruby Lake and Multnomah North, respectively, and fishing began at Wigeon Lake January 16.
 Traps were decommissioned at all three sites on July 29, 2002.
 There were periods that water overtopped the traps and they could not be checked.
-From November 28, 2001 to January 16th, 2002 the water was too deep for the traps to be checked.
-They were checked January 16th, but the water came up again and the technician could not get to them until early February.
-Water overtopped the traps for a long time during spring runoff, too.
-Traps were checked May 22, 2002 and not again until mid-July, except for getting in at low tide at Multnomah North June 18th and checking the traps from a boat with about 4 inches of water over them.
+From November 28, 2001 to January 16, 2002 the water was too deep for the traps to be checked.
+They were checked January 16, but the water came up again and the technician could not get to them until early February.
+Water also overtopped the traps during much of the spring; traps were checked May 22, 2002 and not again until mid-July, except for getting in at low tide at Multnomah North June 18 and checking the traps from a boat with about 4 inches of water over them.
 This was a very different scenario from last year, when drought conditions existed.
-Figure 7 shows the adjusted inflow volume for the Columbia River at The Dalles where the average is 104.2 million acre-ft (maf) during the period
+Figure 11 shows the adjusted inflow volume for the Columbia River at The Dalles where the average is 104.2 million acre-ft (maf) during the period 1961 to 2002 maf) and it was about average this year (103.8 maf).